UAE affirms solidarity with flood-ridden European countries

 View Details

-Abdullah bin Zayed, Egyptian Foreign Minister discuss regional developments in phone call
+Abdullah bin Zayed, US Secretary of State discuss regional developments in phone call

 H.H.
-Sheikh Abdullah bin Zayed Al Nahyan, Deputy Prime Minister and Minister of Foreign Affairs, held a phone call with Dr. Badr Abdelatty, Minister of Foreign Affairs, Emigration and Egyptian Expatriates of the Arab Republic of Egypt, during which they discussed the overall regional situation, including the latest developments in the Gaza Strip and the Council of Peace developments.
+Sheikh Abdullah bin Zayed Al Nahyan, Deputy Prime Minister and Minister of Foreign Affairs, held a phone call with Marco Rubio, US Secretary of State, to discuss the latest regional developments.

 View Details